-Fast & See That the Lord Is Good
+Fast & See

 When Lent arrives, Christians who follow the liturgical season will often sacrifice minor pleasures, like sweets, or, better still, will try to perform their devotions more regularly and seriously.
 Perhaps they will gather without distraction for solemn times of family prayer or will spend more time with the Scriptures.
 Perhaps they will examine their consciences more often and pray for the grace that will scour away the lingering grime of sin.

 These are good and worthy things.
 But what we really need in Lent—not that I speak from any profound experience, I am ashamed to say—is to enter the desert with Jesus.
 It’s when we turn aside from the noise that we begin to hear, and when we shut our eyes to the glare of the bustling world that we begin to see.
 Jesus did not, in his divinity, need the desert, but in his humanity he sought it out and gave us an example to follow.
 He did not need its wholesome silence, but we do.

 When Jesus approached the blind man Bartimaeus, he did not say, “Come here, I’ll cure you.”
 He asked the man if he wanted to see.
 So, too, he does for all of us.
 Obey my commandments, he says, and the Father will give you light.
 Follow me, he says, and look upon me, because he who sees me sees the Father.
 Jesus made the blind to see, the deaf to hear, and the dumb to speak.
 Those were the more ordinary and obvious miracles.
 The less obvious miracles occurred within the souls of people who didn’t need a tapping-cane or an interpreter.
 There, too, he made the blind to see, the deaf to hear, and the dumb to speak.